SamuelSHernandez/google_hackathon_app/README.md

 # frontend

-Custom build of QGC for avalanche rescue
+Custom build of QGC for Avidrone Avalanche Rescue